-Disposal of biomedical waste is coordinated through the EH&S Biosafety Office.
-Biomedical waste is stored on-site until removed by a licensed transporter for disposal.
-Refer to the Biomedical Waste Disposal Flowchart for more information or contact the Biosafety Office at (305) 348-0489.
-To request pick-up service, email the EH&S Biosafety Office at ehs@fiu.edu, Subject line: Biomedical Waste Disposal Request.
+Disposal of biohazardous waste is coordinated through EH&S. Biohazardous waste is stored on-site until removed by a licensed transporter for disposal.
+Refer to the Biohazardous Waste Disposal Flowchart for more information or contact EH&S Lab Safety.
+To request pick-up service, complete this form: Request for Biohazardous Waste Disposal.